Field of Mars Environmental Education Centre

 Learning activities

-Students investigate the natural and human features of the bushland, waterways and mangrove mudflats and how they are used and cared for.
+Students investigate the natural and human features of creek and river environments and how they are used and cared for.

-• What are the natural and human features of Buffalo Creek and the Lane Cove River?
+• We are learning to identify the natural and human features of Buffalo Creek and the Lane Cove River.

-• How do people use and care for the creek and river environments?
+• We are learning to describe the ways people use, value and care for creek and river environments.

-At the end of the day students will work in small groups to create a memory map of the area's natural features.
-They will present their findings, describe the features and suggest actions for caring for these precious water environments.
+The program concludes with a construction of a memory map of the day's journey.
+Students will present their findings, describing features and human activities observed, and suggest actions for caring for these precious water environments.

 Syllabus outcomes and content